(949) 407-8904 Mon - Fri 08:00 - 17:00 1940 East Deere Avenue, Suite 100, Santa Ana, CA 92705, USA

 From window frames and curtain walls to roofing sheets and facade panels, aluminum is a building favorite.
 It doesn’t rust, it’s easy to shape, and it holds up in rough weather.

 Fun fact: the Empire State Building was one of the first major projects to showcase aluminum in its construction.
 That was just the beginning.
+Today, its thermal efficiency also helps create energy-saving buildings that stay warm in winter and cool in summer.

 4. Transportation (Beyond Just Cars)